jhollist/nsink/README.md

 The `nsink` package is an R implementation of the methods described in [Kellogg et. al (2010)](https://doi.org/10.1016/j.ecoleng.2010.02.006).
-Previous implementation of this approach relied on a vector based approach that was time consuming to prepare.
-This approach uses a hybrid raster-vector approach that takes very little time to set up for each new watershed and relies on readily available data.
-Thus, its application has the potential to be national for the United States.
+Previous implementation of this approach relied on a manual, vector based approach that was time consuming to prepare.
+This approach uses a hybrid raster-vector approach that takes very relatively little time to set up for each new watershed and relies on readily available data.
+Total run times vary, but range from minutes up to 5 hours depending on options selected.
+Previous versions took weeks of manual data manipulation.

-As of 2020-05-20 user functions for the `nsink` package are:
+As of 2020-06-10 user functions for the `nsink` package are:

   - `nsink_get_data()` - Pass HUC, get data, use cache to avoid repeat downloads